 The word photographer does not have embedded in it a meaning of perfection or of money exchanged for it.
 If you partake in the verb you are also the noun.

 There are many photographers that get paid to do what they do.
 That does not mean that they are really good at what they do.
-And there are many that take fabulous photos and not make a dime doing it.
+And there are many that take fabulous photos and don’t make a dime doing it.

 I’ve spent my whole life learning photography and I’m not done learning it yet.
 Photography can be very addictive.